 GAP SCENARIO #1: Parenting/Childcare

 “After a successful 10-year career where I catapulted from a pharmaceutical sales rep to a District Manager, I took maternal leave.
-During that period, I have kept current on Salesforce’s CRM.
-Now that my son is poised to enter kindergarten, I am eager to return to help your company launch its new territory.”
+During this time, I remained current on Salesforce and kept in touch with territory doctors and medical gatekeepers.
+Now that my son is entering kindergarten, I’m eager to return to help your company launch this product.”

-“I spent eight years revitalizing the NC/SC territory that grew 30 percent YOY under my direction as the Regional Manager leading a team of nine.
-When our company was acquired, they realigned my territory and reduced the workforce by 50 percent.
+“I spent 8 years revitalizing the NC/SC territory that grew 30% YOY under my direction as the Regional Manager.
+When our company was acquired, they realigned my territory and reduced the workforce 50%.

-In both scenarios, the language makes your reasons for unemployment loud and clear.
-More importantly, the narrative reinforces your interest in the role to make it clear you are 100 percent committed to remaining in the workforce.
+In both scenarios, your reasons for the gap are loud and clear.
+More importantly, the narrative reinforces your interest in the role and shows your committment to remaining in the workforce.

 Recall Expert Acts of Kindness